aws-samples/eks-blueprints-for-terraform-workshop/content/040_argocd_access/020-first-login-walkthrough.md

 weight: 20
 ---

 This section walks through the complete login process using the `argoadmin` user.
 This same process applies to other users created in Identity Center.

-::alert[Make sure you have copied argoadmin temporary generated password as described in "ArgoCD Authentication Setup>User Management>Generate Passwrod temporary for argoadmin" section.]{header=Tip}
+::alert[Make sure you have copied argoadmin temporary generated password as described in "ArgoCD Authentication Setup>User Management>Generate Password temporary for argoadmin" section.]{header=Tip}

 ### 1. Initiate Login